benclifford/acme-smuggler/README.md

 ## History

-acme-smuggler originated as a workaround for an issue @tdietert and I had with the JuicyPixels library, https://github.com/Twinside/Juicy.Pixels/issues/128
+acme-smuggler originated in a workaround for an issue @tdietert and I had with the JuicyPixels library, https://github.com/Twinside/Juicy.Pixels/issues/128